check-spelling-sandbox/azure-cli/doc/authoring_command_modules/authoring_commands.md

 - `const` - See https://docs.python.org/3/library/argparse.html#const
 - `default` - See https://docs.python.org/3/library/argparse.html#default.
 Note that the default value is inferred from the parameter's default value in the function signature.
 If specified, this will override that value.
 - `type` - See https://docs.python.org/3/library/argparse.html#type
 - `choices` - See https://docs.python.org/3/library/argparse.html#choices.
 If specified this will also serve as a value completer for people using tab completion.
-However, it is not recommended that you use this because the choice lists will be case sensitive.
+However, it is not recommended that you use this because the choice lists will be case-sensitive.
 Instead see "Registering Enums".
 - `required` - See https://docs.python.org/3/library/argparse.html#required.
 Note that this value is inferred from the function signature depending on whether or not the parameter has a default value.
 If specified, this will override that value.
 - `help` - See https://docs.python.org/3/library/argparse.html#help.
 Generally you should avoid adding help text in this way, instead opting to create a help file as described above.
 - `metavar` - See https://docs.python.org/3/library/argparse.html#metavar